Create a Buzz in the Marketplace

 - Market Research – Monitoring new research published to understand the analyst’s perspective as well as to gather insights about competitive strategies, market trends, and emerging technologies.

 - Vendor Rankings – Responding to surveys and securing customer references as inputs to the evaluation process for the Gartner Magic Quadrant, Forrester Wave, and IDC Marketscape.

 - Analyst Briefings – Conducting regular updates to share the company’s latest product roadmap, new customer wins, strategic partnerships, and technology innovations.

 - Influencer Spend – Invest marketing budget to gain additional time, access, and grow mindshare.
 Examples include custom research projects, webinar speaking engagements, and on-site analyst days.

 Getting free press is a great way to build brand awareness.
 Being quoted in an article by a major news publication such as the Wall Street Journal, New York Times, or Financial Times brings instant credibility.
 However, there may be greater ROI from being featured in a industry trade publication that is more closely read by your target audience.
-SaaS marketing organizations invest time in:
+PR professionals in SaaS marketing organizations focus on strategies such as: